 Think of it this way: a standard autoencoder might say, "This input image maps to this exact coordinate in my latent feature map."
 A VAE encoder, in contrast, says, "This input image most likely comes from this general region in my latent feature map, a region described by this specific Gaussian distribution."

-The encoder network in a VAE, typically a neural network, is tasked with learning this mapping from an input x to the parameters of a probability distribution.
+The encoder network in a VAE, typically a neural network, is tasked with learning this mapping from an input to the parameters of a probability distribution.
 For each input, it produces:

 Flow of information in a Variational Autoencoder, highlighting the probabilistic encoder and decoder components alongside the sampling step in the latent space.